 If woman starts to feel better during second trimester, light-moderate activity can be regained.

-Q2: What are the main benefits for prenatal women when it comes to exercising during their pregnancy?
+Question 2: What are the main benefits for prenatal women when it comes to exercising during their pregnancy?

 There are various advantages of moderate controlled exercise during pregnancy, including: